The Spanish Science, Technology and Innovation System

 In Spain there are more than fifty major institutions which receive the name of singular scientific and technical infrastructures (ICTS).
 These infrastructures are dedicated to avant-garde science and require international collaboration.
 They are unique in their kind and their maintenance requires very high investment, both in infrastructures and in specialised personnel.
 The ICTS provide tools to the service of the scientific and industrial community, and therefore have a "protocol of access" to regulate their use by scientific and external personnel.

-Further information can be found on the web page of the Secretary of State for Research, Development and Innovation (http://www.idi.mineco.gob.es), together with a full list of ICTS.
+Further information can be found on the web page of the Ministry of Science, Innovation and Universities, together with a full list of ICTS.
 The following figure gives a map of the ICTS.

 The Spanish Strategy on Science and Technology and on Innovation 2013-2020 and the State Plan for Scientific and Technical Research and for Innovation 2013-2020 identify participation in the construction and use of Large International Scientific Facilities and in their associated International Bodies as a key action line.